Introduction

 sdcard_detect - Detect SDCard

-Now insert the SD card and type the command:
+Now insert the SD card (prepared with the four required files) and type the boot command:

 Booting from SDCard in SD-Mode...